USDA Loan Down Payment & Closing Costs | 2025

 Expenses like a home inspection and home warranty are a good idea, but not required or collected by the lender.

-Use these strategies to pay for closing costs
+Tips to pay for USDA closing costs

 Take out a bigger loan

-A little-known USDA guideline says you can take a bigger loan amount to pay for closing costs, if the appraised value is higher than the purchase price.
+A little-known USDA guideline says you can take a bigger loan amount to pay for USDA closing costs, if the appraised value is higher than the purchase price.
 For instance:

 • $200,000 sale price